Cotswold villages: 10 of the prettiest places to visit

 Cotswold villages are some of the most beautiful in Britain - think honey-coloured cottages, cosy pubs, tiny tearooms and narrow streets.
 We pick ten of the prettiest Cotswolds villages to explore.

 Blockley, with its peaceful nature and beautiful appearance has plenty to offer holidaymakers and locals alike – and Father Brown fans might recognise it as the fictional village of Kembleford.
 The golden Cotswold cottages and limestone walls punctuating the rolling hills of the surrounding countryside look like a scene from a fairytale, and the open village green overlooks the Norman Church and provides the perfect location for a picnic in the summertime.

-Great Western Arms: Complete with luxurious facilities and comforts, the local pub of Blockley is a great place to huddle in the corner with friends and catch up over a local beer from Hook Norton Brewery.
+The Great Western Arms: Complete with luxurious facilities and comforts, this much-loved local is a great place to huddle in the corner with friends and catch up over a local beer from Hook Norton Brewery.

 The name 'Lower Slaughter' derives from the Old English word 'slothre' meaning 'muddy place' – but you won't see wetland and boggy ground in this charming village.
 Lower Slaughter is home to honey-coloured stone architecture, quaint little cottages and the most romantic street in Britain, Copse Hill Road.

-The Old Mill: Be guided through the history of breadmaking, learn how the corn mill works or relax on the terrace and watch the River Eye flow by.
+The Old Mill: Be guided through the history of breadmaking, learn how the corn mill works or relax on the terrace and watch the River Eye flow by with a handmade ice cream from their in-house parlour.

 Lower Slaughter Manor Gardens: With five acres of glorious landscape gardens and fine specimen trees to explore, the Manor Gardens are beautiful all year round.
 Finish your visit with a Sunday lunch in the highly acclaimed restaurant of the Manor.